PiotrSule/PSIndependenceTest/README.md

-# PSIndependenceTest: Independence Tests For Two-way, Three-way anf Four-way Contingency Table
+# PSIndependenceTest: Independence Tests For Two-way, Three-way And Four-way Contingency Tables

 **author: Piotr Sulewski, Pomeranian University** <!-- badges: start -->
 <!-- badges: end -->

-The goal of the PSIndependenceTest package is to put into practice the modular and logarithmic minimum tests for independence in two-way, three-way and four-way contingency tables.
+The goal of the package is to put into practice the modular and logarithmic minimum tests for independence in two-way, three-way and four-way contingency tables.
 Statistic value, cv value and p-value are calculated.
 This package also includes three table generation functions and six data sets.
 To read more about the package please see (and cite :)) papers:

 Sulewski, P. (2016).
 Moc testów niezależności w tablicy dwudzielczej większej niż 2×2.
 Przegląd statystyczny 63(2), 190-210.